neogeny/TatSu/docs/directives.rst

 ``@@namechars :: <string>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A list of (non-alfanumeric) characters that should be considered part of names when using the `@@nameguard`_ feature:
+A list of (non-alphanumeric) characters that should be considered part of names when using the `@@nameguard`_ feature:

 .. code::